-Visit the amazing historical Colonial Park Cemetery in Savannah Georgia.
+Visit the intriguing historical Colonial Park Cemetery in Savannah Georgia in 1750.

 This is one of my favorite places to visit in Savannah.
 This intriguing cemetery is loaded with historical graves and markers for people who initially formed Georgia into what it is today.
 It is approximately 6 acres in size and is located in the heart of Savannah’s Historic District.
 The park-like cemetery has been closed to interments since 1853 and is the oldest intact municipal cemetery in Savannah.

 Previously known as the Old Cemetery, Old Brick Graveyard, South Broad Street Cemetery or Christ Church Cemetery, the cemetery served as the primary public cemetery from 1750 to 1853.

 Colonial Park served as Savannah’s cemetery for more than a century and contains over nine thousand graves.
 Established in 1750, by 1789 it had been expanded three times to reach the current size of six acres.

 Other than the small plots of land set aside for the burial of ‘strangers', Jews, and Negroes, nearly everyone who died in Savannah Georgia between 1750 and July 1st, 1853 was buried here.
 The cemetery closed in 1853 after becoming so crowded and unkept that citizens petitioned for a new place to bury their dead.

 The city then developed plantation land into Laurel Grove Cemetery, and at about the same time Bonaventure and Cathedral cemeteries were established.
 Some families with burials in Colonial Park moved the remains of their loved ones to these new cemeteries.